Versión en Español

 Rosehip jam is a traditional preparation in southern Chile, with a delicate and refined flavor that works well as an accompaniment or ingredient in both sweet and savory dishes, whether it’s cookies, homemade bread, desserts, or cake fillings.

-How to make Rosehip Jam?
+How to make Rosehip Jam

-When preparing rosehip jam, an important tip is to always wear gloves during the process as the fruit has a large number of small thorns, but the final result will undoubtedly be worth it.
+When preparing rosehip jam, an important tip is to always wear gloves during the process, as the fruit has a large number of small thorns, but the final result will undoubtedly be worth it.

-Preparation: 90 minutes
+Prep Time: 90 minutes

-Cooking: 30 minutes
+Cook Time: 30 minutes

-Servings: 10 people
+Servings: 10

 Ingredients